iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 ### Ancient times

-In the old days, when servers were living in on-premise datacenters, there was a concept of network segmentation.
+In the old days, when servers lived in on-premise datacenters, there was a concept of network segmentation.

 **Hubs and Switches**